hrwanguiuc/Creek/README.md

 # Creek
-Work for the first semester
+Work for the Artificial Intelligence course, 1st semester